chavolla/capstone/DataScienceCapstone.md

 Performance
 ========================================================
  <div class="bg-info roundC" style="margin-left:25px;font-size:18px;top:px;line-height: 90%;width:99%;padding:20px;">
    <div class="alert alert-info" style="font-size:22px;">Several tests were performed in order to verify the speed and the storage cost.
-After the test phase was completed, some aspects were clarified and some desisions were made.</div><br><br>
+After the test phase was completed, some aspects were clarified and some decisions were made.</div><br><br>
  <div class="well col-md-3 roundC" style="width:20%;"><h3>Language Model Storage</h3></div>The data is better to have it stored as with hashes.
 In R this is possible using and environment object.
 Hashes improves not only storage space, but also the data search.
 The hash structure implemented mimic a tree structure.
 This tree allows to perform a backoff like procedure.

    A test trying to store 4 million n-grams in the Hash structure were fitted in 44MB, just pruning those n-grams with less than 3 counts from a set of 40 Millions n-grams.
-A greater pruning rejecting thos n-grams with less than 10 counts, created a set of around 950 000 n-grams stored in a 12 MB file.<br><br>
+A greater pruning rejecting those n-grams with less than 10 counts, created a set of around 950 000 n-grams stored in a 12 MB file.<br><br>

   <div class="well col-md-3 roundC" style="width:20%;"><h3>Data Time Retrieval</h3></div> Test speed test using the result 12 MB hash structure, were done using a small R script, a local web server and the shinyapps web.
   - Using the R script the response was with almost no delay.